-Figures 7a - 7j are a representation of the percentage of time that a given point is comfortable for a given activity.
-The activities are described as suitable for Sitting or Standing or Walking over 80% of the time.
-In order for a point to be rated as suitable for Sitting, for example, the wind conditions must be less than 10 km/h.
-The rating would include conditions ranging from calm up to wind speeds that would rustle tree leaves or wave flags slightly, as presented in the Beaufort Scale included in the Appendices.
+The activities are described as suitable for Sitting, Standing, Walking, or Uncomfortable, depending on average wind speed exceeded 20% of the time.
+For a point to be rated as suitable for Sitting, for example, the wind conditions must not exceed 10km/h (2.8m/s), more than 20% of the time.
+Thus, in the plots (Figure 6), the upper limit of each bar ends within the range described by the comfort category.
+For sitting, the rating would include conditions ranging from calm up to wind speeds that would rustle tree leaves or wave flags slightly, as presented in the Beaufort Scale included in the Appendices.
 As the name infers, the category is recommended for outdoor space where people might sit for extended periods.

-The Standing category is slightly more tolerant of wind, including wind speeds from calm up to 14km/h.
-In this situation, the wind would rustle tree leaves and, on occasion, move smaller branches while flags would be partially extended.
+The Standing category is slightly more tolerant of wind, including wind speeds from calm up to 15km/h (4.2m/s).
+In this situation, the wind would rustle tree leaves and, on occasion, move smaller branches while flags flap.
 This category would be suitable for locations where people might sit for short periods or stand in relative comfort.
-The Walking category includes wind speeds from calm up to 19km/h.
+The Walking category includes wind speeds from calm up to 20km/h (5.6m/s).
 These winds would set tree limbs in motion, lift leaves, litter and dust, and the locations are suitable for activity areas.
-The Uncomfortable category covers a broad range of wind conditions, including wind speeds above 19km/h.
+The Uncomfortable category covers a broad range of wind conditions that are generally a nuisance for most activities, including wind speeds above 20km/h (15.6m/s).